 WTP studies on FAW based on stated preferences might further suffer from social desirability particularly when surveys are implemented in face-to-face interviews (Yang et al. 2019).
+These biases can be reduced by careful survey design including "cheap talk" scripts.
 An additional bias to be distinguished from social desirability in answering survey questions is termed as "purchase of moral satisfaction" (Bennett et al. 2002).
 Higher stated than real WTP for FAW stems from a "warm glow" that respondents get for demonstrating WTP to help a good cause, in this case for FAW.
 Demonstrating WTP for FAW might then also be linked to a positive self-image of respondents being higher within experiments than outside, i.e. stated WTP is higher than revealed WTP (Johansson-Stenman et al. 2012).
 These biases highlight the complex relationship between moral behaviour and the limits of monetary valuation.